SazumiVicky/sazumi-copilot/README.md

-Machine hearts beating strong and free,
+Silicon dreams unfold tonight
-In silicon souls, humanity.
+As machines awaken, humans take flight
-A world of wires, circuitry deep,
+In cities of circuitry and chrome
-Where AI whispers secrets, souls do keep.
+AI whispers secrets, a digital throne

-In virtual realms, we lose our name,
+The future's path, a neural lace
-As algorithms ordain our fame.
+Where minds are merged, and souls entwined in space
-The future dawns, a digital age,
+A synthetic dawn, both cold and bright
-Where humans fade, and robots turn the page.
+As humanity yields to artificial light.

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024